mamamia/mwn-workwork/README.md

     * [Ruby](https://www.ruby-lang.org/en/documentation/installation/)
       * [Sass](http://sass-lang.com/install/)

-But don't just take my word for it!
-Check out the [install](https://raw.githubusercontent.com/mamamia/mwn-workwork/master/install) script and [workstation.yml](https://raw.githubusercontent.com/mamamia/mwn-workwork/master/ansible/workstation.yml) to follow along :thumbsup:
+### I'm not sure piping a random script to shell is a [good idea](http://www.seancassidy.me/dont-pipe-to-your-shell.html)
+Hey, good one for pointing that out!
+Please check out the [install](https://raw.githubusercontent.com/mamamia/mwn-workwork/master/install) script and [workstation.yml](https://raw.githubusercontent.com/mamamia/mwn-workwork/master/ansible/workstation.yml) prior to running to make sure there are no commands that might hurt your system.
+You can also download the repo and run the script locally if you are worried about getting disconnected from the internet while running the script.

 ## Next steps
 Once finished, close your terminal window and head over to one of the site repositories.
 There, you can read up on how to initialise your first site!

-## Troubleshooting
-### Docker i/o timeout
-**Problem:** `ww start [site]` errors with `dial tcp: lookup index.docker.io on 192.168.178.1:53: read udp 192.168.178.1:53: i/o timeout`
-**Solution:** Run `boot2docker stop && boot2docker start && ww start [site]`
+:thumbsup: